MinetaMinoru/MinetaMinoru/README.md

 - !!
 I'm 18, so please be aware of that & only int if you're at least 15+ !!
 - Literally the #1 FBACC FAN EVER !!
 MY FAVE THING EVER ^_^
-- Also a huuge MHA fan, if it's not obvious enough already my name is a joke, I LOVE Mineta !
+- Also a huuge MHA fan, if it's not clear enough the dni thing is a joke, I LOVE Mineta !
 XD
 - Do NOT try to argue on if it's okay to like Mineta or not, I promise you it's not that deep.
 I get why some people don't, but you gotta admit he still has good/funny scenes.
 So please respect my opinion and I will respect yours. + You can literally just hide/block me if it bothers you that much.
 - I don't have a dni, I'll jst hide/block.
 But because there's a lot of weird ppl in this game, I will mention if u ship child/adult or incest stuff, I'm hiding you, no exceptions.
 - Aside from gross stuff like that, though, never be afraid to interact!!
 I'm always willing to talk